rwieruch/open-crowd-fund/README.md

 **Note:** You don't want to worry about a payment server or a database to collect the funding information?
 [Please let me know](mailto:rwieruch@fastmail.com?Subject=Hello%20Open%20Crowdfund).
 If there is an interest in such service, I would love to provide an affordable solution for you.
 If you don't want to worry about the client-side and server-side setup at all, please reach out as well to work with me on it.

 There are two requirements for the server-side application: a firebase database and a stripe payment server.

-Firebase is needed to store the funding information (e.g. who and how much).
+Firebase is needed to store the funding information (e.g. who funded you and how much funded they).
 Follow these steps to setup and connect your own Firebase database:

 * create a [Firebase account and a Firebase project](https://firebase.google.com/) (free)
 * modify the Firebase -> Database -> Rules: